 There are many in-depth tutorials online on how to flush your heater.
 With that being said, the process can be quite complicated; and dangerous; especially if you aren’t familiar with the ins and outs of plumbing systems.
 Plumbers in Florida must be licensed and insured, and it’s for a good reason.
 If you make any mistakes in the process, you will end up bearing the brunt of the cost.
 Your insurance provider may even reject your claims, especially if the work was not done by a professional plumber.

-If cleaning out your heater is a little bit daunting, don’t hesitate to call in the professionals at Art Plumbing, AC & Electric.
+If cleaning out your heater is a little bit daunting, don’t hesitate to call in the professionals at Art Plumbing, Air Conditioning & Electric.
 With our preventative maintenance service, your water heater will get checked annually and you won’t need to do anything but schedule the appointment.
 For more information contact us today at 561-391-1048!

 For more information about water heaters and other household plumbing tips, follow us on Facebook!